 Of course, they swear that with this other product, you will make money online faster, with less effort, and so forth.

 So, folks, this is what I called the constant upsells.
 The scammers usually start off with a lower-priced product and gradually make their way to a more expensive item.

 Moreover, their sales pitch, is of course, that you need the more pricey item or service to be able to make money online.
-You end up spending maybe hundreds and hundreds of dollars for the goods, which are utterly worthless!
+You end up spending maybe hundreds and hundreds of dollars on the goods, which are utterly worthless!